copier-org/copier/docs/comparisons.md

     a different suffix, or to use none.

 [^4]:
-    Only for git templates, because Copier uses git tags to obtain available versions and extract smart diffs between them.
+    Only for Git templates, because Copier uses Git tags to obtain available versions and extract smart diffs between them.

 [^5]: Context hooks are provided through the [`ContextHook` extension][context-hook].